bubba169/moja-game/README.md

 This runs a generator on an existing entity.
 The factory can be accessed through the entity's `getApp()->getFactory()`.
 Generators can be set to call multiple other generators in this way allowing entities to be built up in stages.

+#### Components
+Components are what define individual entities.
+They are small parcels of functionality that can listen for messages on the grapevine and notify the entity with how it should react.
+Components are added to an Entity through the `Entity::add(Component* component)` funtion.
+Each component type has a name that is defined by overriding the `Component::getName()` function.
+This name can be used to find a component attached to an entity using `Entity::find(string name)`.
+It is also used to remove components using `Entity::remove(string name)`.
+When removing, a pointer to the removed component is returned.
+This should be freed if you are not expecting to use it any further.